metallaxis/aliquot-sequence/README.md

 In order to compile you need to install gcc.
 Debian Linux: sudo apt-get install gcc

-And then compile it using gcc aliquot.c -o aliquot -lm
+And then compile it using gcc aliquot.c -o aliquot